 Culture is Terry Garrison’s business.
 Or, to be more accurate, Garrison has spent much of his career studying the ways in which cultural factors affect international business.

 However, Garrison himself seems an unlikely protagonist for multicultural issues.
 Wearing a classic English suit, he looks the very model of an Oxford don, and his speech bears the refined nuances typical of the academics of that ancient institute of learning.

 Yet Garrison has little in common with such a stereotype.
 After graduating from Oxford with a master’s degree in Russian and German, he studied public administration at Brunel University in the U.K. and international marketing at Cambridge.
-As export manager, he traveled throughout the world for Glaxo Laboratories and the International Publishing Corp., doing business with other cultures.
+As export manager, he travelled throughout the world for Glaxo Laboratories and the International Publishing Corp, doing business with other cultures.

 Garrison’s approach is interdisciplinary.
 “The areas I deal with involve anthropology, sociology, psychology, economics and politics,” he says.
 “But a strictly academic approach would be too confining.
 I work at applied solutions, not just research.”

 The first solution that Garrison describes in his book is the “iceberg” model.
 At the tip of the iceberg are the more superficial manifestations of culture – how people talk to each other, what languages they speak, how the society functions – Do trains run on time?
 How are workers hired and fired?
 These issues, he says, answer the question, “How are things done around here?”